WalletConnect/walletconnect-docs/docs/advanced/rpc-reference/solana-rpc.md

 	1. `Object` - Signed transaction parameters:
-		1.1. `feePayer` : `String` - public key of the transaction fee payer 1.2. `instructions` : `Array` - instructions to be atomically executed:
+		1.1. `feePayer` : `String` - public key of the transaction fee payer 1.2. `recentBlockhash` : `String` - (optional) a recent blockhash 1.3. `instructions` : `Array` - instructions to be atomically executed:
-			1.2.1. `Object` - instruction
+			1.3.1. `Object` - instruction
-				1.2.1.1. `programId` : `String` - public key of the on chain program 1.2.1.2. `data` : `String | undefined` - base58 encoded calldata for instruction
+				1.3.1.1. `programId` : `String` - public key of the on chain program 1.3.1.2. `data` : `String | undefined` - base58 encoded calldata for instruction
-				1.2.1.3. `keys` : `Array` - account metadata used to define instructions 1.2.1.3.1. `Object` - key
+				1.3.1.3. `keys` : `Array` - account metadata used to define instructions 1.3.1.3.1. `Object` - key
-						1.2.1.3.1.1. `isSigner` : `Boolean` - true if an instruction requires a transaction signature matching `pubkey` 1.2.1.3.1.2. `isWritable` : `Boolean` - true if the `pubkey` can be loaded as a read-write account 1.2.1.3.1.3. `pubkey` : `String` - public key of authorized program 1.3. `nonceInfo` : `Object` - (optional) Nonce information.
+						1.3.1.3.1.1. `isSigner` : `Boolean` - true if an instruction requires a transaction signature matching `pubkey` 1.3.1.3.1.2. `isWritable` : `Boolean` - true if the `pubkey` can be loaded as a read-write account 1.3.1.3.1.3. `pubkey` : `String` - public key of authorized program 1.4. `nonceInfo` : `Object` - (optional) Nonce information.
 If populated, transaction will use a durable Nonce hash instead of a recentBlockhash.
-			1.3.1	`nonce` : `String` - The current base58 encoded blockhash stored in the nonce 1.3.2 `nonceInstruction` : `Object` AdvanceNonceAccount Instruction.
-See `1.2.1` instruction for layout 1.4. `recentBlockhash` : `String` - (optional) a recent blockhash 1.5. `signatures` : `Array`, - (optional) previous signatures for this instruction set 1.5.1. `Object` - signature
+			1.4.1	`nonce` : `String` - The current base58 encoded blockhash stored in the nonce 1.4.2 `nonceInstruction` : `Object` AdvanceNonceAccount Instruction.
+See `1.3.1` for object layout 1.5. `signatures` : `Array`, - (optional) previous signatures for this instruction set 1.5.1. `Object` - signature
 				1.5.1.2. `pubkey` : `String` - pubkey of the signer
 				1.5.1.1. `signature` : `String` - signature matching `pubkey`
-		1.6. `signature` : `String` - (deprecated) corresponding signature for signed instructions

 ### Example